Goran Nikolajev

-Goran Nikolajev (Горан Николајев, born 25 January 1980) is a Serbian-Swedish football forward.
+Goran Nikolajev (Горан Николајев, born 25 January 1980) is a Serbian-Swedish former professional footballer who played as a forward.

 Career

 Goran Nikolajev originates from a family with an established tradition in football in the Pančevo region, in Vojvodina, Serbia.
 His grandfather, Vasa, was footballer of the local clubs, the tradition was followed by his son, Vasa junior, who played with FK Dinamo Pančevo, FK Mogren, clubs at time competing in Yugoslav Second League, before moving abroad to Germany.
 It was in 1980, when Vasa jr. signed with Mogren that his son Goran was born.
 Inevitably, Goran started playing football very young.
 First he started playing in the youngest levels at Serbian power-house FK Partizan coached by Florijan Matekalo and Sava Paunović.
 Then he returned for a period to Pančevo and played in the youth teams of PSK Pančevo and FK Dinamo Pančevo before returning to Belgrade and continuing his youth career first at FK Čukarički and then signing with the other Serbian power-house, Red Star Belgrade.